Johnxinlei/PHBS_MLF_Project/README.md

 4.2 Evaluation Metrics

-Next, we plot the confusion matrix of out model, from which we compute PRE as 73.6%, REC as 67.7% and F1 as 70.5%.
+Next, we plot the confusion matrix of our model, from which we compute PRE as 73.6%, REC as 67.7% and F1 as 70.5%.
 Since we are aimed to find out the target clients who will subscribe term deposits, we care more about REC, which demonstrates the proportion of potential subscribers detected by the model.
 67.7% of REC implies that among all the potential subscribers, our model can only detect 67.7% of them, which is acceptable but there is still much room for improvement.

 4.3 ROC